nimingck/IGSA/README.md

-<h1 align="center">Robust-Adversarial-Attacks-Against-Unknown-Disturbance-via-Reverse-Evolutionary-Optimization</h1>
+<h1 align="center">Robust-Adversarial-Attacks-Against-Unknown-Disturbance-via-Inverse-Gradient-Sample(IGSA)</h1>

 ## About

-ROE-AA is the PyTorch-based code implementation of the paper "Robust Adversarial Attacks Against Unknown Disturbance via Reverse Evolutionary Optimization."
+IGSA is the PyTorch-based code implementation of the paper "Robust Adversarial Attacks Against Unknown Disturbance via Inverse Gradient Sample."

 More detailed usage guide and data for our code will be provided soon.